Lebenswert Baby Formula Review and Analysis

 Three of the four test babies took the Lebenswert formula without any difficulties.
 Interestingly, the babies who tried the Stage 1 and 2 varieties all took it without any issues.

 None of the babies developed any noticeable gas relative to their usual post-feeding burps or spit-up.
-Same goes for conspitation and bowel movements, which the parents reported proceeded as usual after feeding a few times with Lebenswert formulas.
+The same goes for constipation and bowel movements, which the parents reported proceeded as usual after feeding a few times with Lebenswert formulas.
 Note that no parents switched to Lebenswert after trying it out, which is unlike what happened when we tested Holle formulas.

-We have featured Lebenswert near the top of our best organic baby formulas list for several years now, but we were excited to do an updated and more thorough review of all three stages of Lebenswert formulas.
+We have featured Lebenswert in our best organic baby formulas list for several years now, but we were excited to do an updated and more thorough review of all three stages of Lebenswert formulas.

-We weren't very excited by the use of maltodextrine (Stages 2-3) and starch (Stage 3), and especially the fact that it fully substitutes lactose.
-For parents looking for a low lactose baby formula, this makes Stage 2 Lebenswert a good option for infants over 6 months of age.
+We weren't very excited by the use of maltodextrin (Stages 2-3) and starch (Stages 2-3).
+For parents looking for a low-lactose baby formula, this makes Stage 2 Lebenswert a good option for infants over 6 months of age.

-Lebenswert is also one of the few baby formula companies that omitted Omega-3 and Omega-6 fatty acids from their formulations, until the EU passed legislation to require at least DHA (Omega-3) in all baby formulas intended for use from 0-12 months.
-This is slowly being phased in as of mid-2020, though Lebenswert is been manufacturing formulas containing DHA since February 2020, when enforcement began.
-This brings Lebenswert formulas closer to USDA recommendations for infant nutrition, but it also disappoints some parents who are concerned that Omegas are extracted and processed using Hexane.
+Lebenswert is also one of the few baby formula companies that omitted Omega-3 and Omega-6 fatty acids from their formulations until the EU passed legislation to require at least DHA (Omega-3) in all baby formulas intended for use from 0-12 months.
+This new addition brings Lebenswert formulas closer to USDA recommendations for infant nutrition, particularly for fat content.
+Note that fish oil is a much better DHA source than synthetic Omegas extracted and processed using Hexane.

-Overall, the nutritional profile of Lebenswert was a little weak on fat content, though other macronutrients (carbohydrates, proteins) and micronutrients (vitamins, minerals) were at good levels relative to US guidelines.
+Overall, the nutritional profile of Lebenswert was a little weak in fat content, though other macronutrients (carbohydrates, proteins) and micronutrients (vitamins, minerals) were at good levels relative to US guidelines.

 In terms of mixing, taste, and acceptance, the Lebenswert formulas were surprisingly similar to breastmilk, and overall acceptance rates were very high.